FrancescoMontanaro/Machine-Learning-from-scratch/README.md

 ## Overview

 This repository serves as a comprehensive collection of foundational machine learning algorithms, with each algorithm implemented from scratch.
-Each one is accompanied by its training pipeline, allowing users to test the algorithms on data.
+Each one is accompanied by its training pipeline, allowing users to test the algorithms on sample data.

 ## Installation